Skip to content

 The composition order is: 1.
 Tree-level when: (skip rule entirely if false), 2.
 Per-file paths: glob, 3.
 Per-file scope_filter: ancestor walk, 4.
 Per-file git_tracked_only: consult, 5.
 Rule-specific evaluate body.

 Cross-file rules (pair, for_each_dir, file_exists, …) reject scope_filter: at build time and direct authors to for_each_dir + when_iter:.
-Rule-major rules like filename_case silently ignore the field — gate via the rule’s paths: glob instead.
+Per-file rules, both PerFileRule and the remaining rule-major ones, honour the filter through the shared Scope::matches call (see the v0.9.10 structural fix below).

-Used by the five bundled ecosystem rulesets (rust@v1, node@v1, python@v1, go@v1, java@v1) so their per-file content rules narrow to files inside their ecosystem’s package subtree in polyglot monorepos.
-Full design: v0.9/scope-filter.md.
+Used by the seven bundled ecosystem rulesets (rust@v1, node@v1, python@v1, go@v1, java@v1, dotnet@v1, php@v1) so their per-file content rules narrow to files inside their ecosystem’s package subtree in polyglot monorepos.
+Full design: the v0.9 scope-filter pass.

 extends accepts local paths and URLs (with optional SHA-256 subresource integrity).
 Child configs deep-merge over parents on a per-rule-id basis.
 Setting level: off on an inherited rule disables it.